JaSei/URI-amqp/README.md

 slash `/` on start is removed (this is different with `path` method)

-return `undef` if vhost not defined
+return `undef` if vhost not defined (should be used default of module which use this URI module)

 ## query\_param